-

 After you buy a car, you'll need to register it.
 There are many motor vehicle forms available online to help with this.

 First, you need to transfer the title from the seller to you, and then pay the local county property taxes.
 You can't take possession of the car without the title.
+If you buy a car from a dealership, the dealer will generally help you through the title transfer and registration process.

 You don't need to see or take possession of the registration.

-Selling a Car
+Selling a Car in Arkansas

 As the seller, you will be able to assign the title over to the car buyer.
-If you have questions about how to do this, get in touch with the Office of Motor Vehicles for directions.
+If you have questions about how to do this, get in touch with the Office of Motor Vehicle for directions.

 You'll need to produce the title in order to sell the car.
 If it's lost or stolen you'll need to replace it.

-You don't need to produce the vehicle registration at the time of the sale.
-But showing it to a prospective buyer could help facilitate the sale.
+You don't need to produce the vehicle registration at the time of the sale, but showing it to a prospective buyer could help facilitate the sale.
 For example, the buyer might be able to verify that the tags are legitimate, and it might give the buyer some extra piece of mind in general.

 Once you sell the car, take off your plates and then get in touch with your insurance carrier.
 Cancel the insurance on the sold vehicle and be sure to buy liability insurance for any new vehicles you buy instead.
+You may also need to notify the Arkansas DFA that you've sold the car.